 Professional Advisory Committee (PAC)

-The Council carries out its mission by bringing the employment and education communities closer together through fostering collaborations among industry, labor, and education as well as with other-non-profit professionals.
-Council members serve as vital links between the New York City public school system and the community and connect schools to external resources and information.
-Also, the Council ensures that the Department of Education’s career and technical education policies and programs are current and relevant.
+The Committee carries out its mission by bringing the employment and education communities closer together through fostering collaborations among industry, labor, and education as well as with other-non-profit professionals.
+Committee members serve as vital links between the New York City public school system and the community and connect schools to external resources and information.
+Also, the Committee ensures that the Department of Education’s career and technical education policies and programs are current and relevant.

 - Authorized by New York State Education law Article 93, Section 4601.